algolia/docsearch-scraper/README.md

 #### Check that everything went well

-open `./playground/index.html` in your browser, enter your credentials, your index name, and do type some queries to make sure everything is ok
+Open `./playground/index.html` in your browser, enter your credentials, your index name, and type some queries to make sure everything is ok.

 #### Use docsearch frontend